tumelo-maja/pizza_order_cli/README.md

 This section provides the steps to follow when deploying the project to Heroku.
 The steps to deploy are as follows:
   - On the Heroku dashboard, click 'Create new app'
-  - Speficy name for the app (e.g. pizza-order-cli, name must be unique) and select the region, then click 'Create app'
+  - Specify name for the app (e.g. pizza-order-cli, name must be unique) and select the region, then click 'Create app'
   - Got to the 'Settings' tab and scroll to the 'Config Vars' section and add the following:
     - Add the google sheets API credentials: KEY as 'CREDS' and VALUE as the content of the API credential JSON file.
     - Add Port 8000: KEY as 'PORT' and VALUE AS 8000
   - Navigate to Buildpacks and add buildpacks for Python and NodeJS (may need to click save each time you add a buildback.
 NB: they must be added in this specific order).
-  - Go to the 'Deploy' tab, select GitHub as the delployment method
+  - Go to the 'Deploy' tab, select GitHub as the deployment method
-  - Click 'Connect to GitHub' and oathorize Heroku to access the GitHub account repositories
+  - Click 'Connect to GitHub' and authorize Heroku to access the GitHub account repositories
   - Search for the repository in the search bar besides 'Connect to GitHub' ('pizza_order_cli'), select the repo and click 'connect'
   - Navigate to 'Automatic deploys', click 'Enable Automatic Deploys' to rebuild the app on every pushed GitHub commits
   - Click 'Deploy Branch' to deploy, the app is now live.